 Our cottage-based business also includes transferring films (8mm, super 8mm and 16mm) and 2×2-inch transparencies (slides) to digital formats.
 We also offer restoration services of the same.

 Carl E. Feather and Ruth Evans, owners of The Feather Cottage, met on eHarmony in late July 2017.
 Both felt a strong leading from God that this was the relationship He had been preparing their hearts for over the course of many years, struggles and heartache.
 Just five months after their first correspondence, they were married in Brookville, Pa., in the pavilion where they had their first date, Scripture Rocks Park.

 Our blog is an ongoing story of God’s forgiveness, mercy, redemption and hope through Jesus Christ.
 Our goal is to help others who are INFJ and Christian find peace with their unique personality that often makes it difficult to fit into groups and trends and makes them vulnerable to narcissists and others who would exploit their empathy.

-I am writer, photographer and filmmaker and have been as long as I can remember (about 50 years).
+I am writer, photographer and occasional filmmaker and have been as long as I can remember (about 50 years).
 I am still figuring out what I want to do with my life and am open to suggestions.
 My passion is writing and shooting stories for Goldenseal, the magazine of West Virginia traditional life.

 My focus has always been on the historical, the whimsical and prosaic, not that anything in life is truly prosaic, with the possible exception of hot dogs, macaroni salad, dollar/big box stores, and broadcast media.